 This tomato pie is the one recipe I can't wait to make when the first tomatoes of the season get ripe.
 It's a really simple recipe, but it's so good and can be served for really any meal of the day.
 It's perfect for brunch, lunch or dinner.
-My sister usually eats the leftovers for breakfast the next morning.
-With the fresh tomatoes and the fresh herbs, it just tastes like summer.
+My sister usually eats the leftovers for breakfast the next morning if she is here when I make it.
+With the fresh tomatoes, it just tastes like summer.
 Here is what you will need to make a tomato pie:

 1 deep dish pie crust